willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Connect the dots: Andy's advice for aligning your body, speech, and mind
 * How meditation rewires the brain with Dr. Tracy Brandmeyer

+## The wake up - Tuesday

+* Dancing on Air with Karynn Sucaldito @thefruitbat

 ## The wake up - Thursday

 * Spore to Spore: The peculiar and fascinating life cycle ofc **[mushrooms](https://www.wikiwand.com/en/Mushroom)**